-The Company enters into resale, repurchase, securities borrowed and securities loaned agreements primarily to finance the Company's inventory positions, acquire securities to cover short sales, accommodate customers' financing needs and to settle other securities obligations.
+The Company enters into resale, repurchase, securities borrowed and securities loaned agreements primarily to finance the Company's inventory positions, acquire securities to cover short sales, accommodate customers' financing needs, settle other securities obligations and to deploy excess cash.

 Securities financing agreements are treated as collateralized financings on the Company's Consolidated Statement of Financial Condition.
 Where appropriate under applicable accounting guidance, securities financing agreements with the same counterparty are reported on a net basis.
 Refer to Note 2 for further discussion of the offsetting of assets and liabilities.